 The serial communications link provides complete control and monitoring by using just three signal lines.
-The Serial data lines share the same connector pins as the parallel signals Standby and Fail.
-The serial data lines can be configured to provide an RS485 compliant or RS232 compatible interface by setting the position of the slide switch (see Section 3.7)
+The serial data lines share the same connector pins as the parallel signals standby and fail.
+The serial data lines can be configured to provide an RS485 compliant or RS232 compatible interface by setting the position of the slide switch (refer to Section 3.7)

-The Serial Enable signal MUST be linked to 0 V for the system to accept commands from the serial link.
+The serial enable signal MUST be linked to 0 V for the system to accept commands from the serial link.
 This is a safety feature and acts as an interlock.
 For pure serial control the parallel start signal will be left unconnected.

-The controller will still provide the Normal and Analogue signals on the logic interface connector even when operating under serial control.
-The status of the Normal signal and the value of the system parameter on the analogue output can also be obtained by interrogating the system status via the Serial link.
+The controller will still provide the normal and analogue signals on the logic interface connector even when operating under serial control.
+The status of the normal signal and the value of the system parameter on the analogue output can also be obtained by interrogating the system status via the serial link.

-For more information about the Serial interface, refer to Section 3.7.
+For more information about the serial interface, refer to Section 3.7.